Introduction

 Prerequisites

-- Python v3.9 or greater must be installed
+- Python v3.9

-- Client must have access to the Elasticsearch API
+- Access to the Elasticsearch API

 - Server/Workstation for script to run on schedule